Alejandro131/grago/README.md

 # About grago

-Implementing various graph algorithms, `grago` is a library writen in Go.
+Implementing some graph algorithms, `grago` is a package for Go.

 ### Setup